 Beginning in 2020, the Stiftung Buchkultur und Leseförderung (Foundation for Book Culture and the Promotion of Reading) will honour the German non-fiction book of the year.
 Awards will be presented to outstanding non-fiction written in German.
 Criteria for the award are: a relevant subject, the narrative quality of the text, the presentation of the topic, the clarity of the language and accessibility of the material and the quality of the research.

-The prize, worth a total of 42,500 euros, will be awarded on 16 July 2020 at the Humboldt Forum in Berlin for the first time.
+The prize, worth a total of 42,500 euros, will be awarded on 16 July 2020 in Berlin for the first time.

 The Non-Fiction Prize aims to promote awareness of non-fiction as a basis for transmitting knowledge, developing informed opinions and encouraging public discourse.

 The Deutsche Bank Stiftung (Deutsche Bank Foundation) is the main sponsor of the prize, which is also supported by the technology and information provider MVB and the Stiftung Humboldt Forum im Berliner Schloss (Foundation of the Humboldt Forum in the Berlin Palace).
 Minister of State for Culture Monika Grütters is patron of the German Non-Fiction Prize.

 I cannot imagine a world without books that explain the world.
 That is exactly what non-fiction does – and sometimes it even changes the world, or at least makes it a little bit better.
 It’s marvellous that this is being recognised and rewarded with a prize for German-language non-fiction.Margit Ketterle, publishing director non-fiction Droemer Knaur